Kurt Brändle: Early life and career

 Brändle was born on 19 January 1912 in Ludwigsburg in the Kingdom of Württemberg, a federated state of the German Empire.
 His father was a Meister, a master craftsman, in the field of precision mechanics.
 Following school, Brändle learned the trade of a surgical instrument maker and worked in his father's firm.

 Since his early youth he was very enthusiastic about flying and volunteered for military service in the Luftwaffe of the Third Reich on 10 December 1935.
 There he participated in a number of exercises and was promoted to Leutnant (second lieutenant) of the Reserves on 1 December 1936.
 In his civilian life, Brändle attained a pilot license and worked as a flight instructor.
 As an instructor, he trained roughly 150 students and logged more than 6,000 starts and 8,000 flight hours before he became a military aviator.
 In addition to his passion for motor power flight, he was also a glider pilot.

 In early 1937 Brändle passed his Meister examination in aircraft construction and in the same year was trained as a fighter pilot with Jagdgeschwader 134 "Horst Wessel" (JG 134—134th Fighter Wing), named after the martyr of the Nazi movement Horst Wessel.
 As of 1 February 1939, Brändle served with Flieger-Ausbildungs-Regiment 22 (22nd Flight Training Regiment) in Güstrow.
 There, he transferred from the reserve force to active service and was promoted to Oberleutnant (first lieutenant) on 1 June 1939.
 He was then transferred to the 4.
 Staffel (4th Squadron) of Jagdgeschwader 53 (JG 53—53rd Fighter Wing).

 World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 Brändle received the Iron Cross 2nd Class (Eisernes Kreuz 2.
 Klasse) on 20 April 1940.
 (Note: According to Prien, the presentation of the Iron Cross 2nd Class was made on 1 April 1940.)
 He claimed his first aerial victory on 10 May 1940 during the Battle of France, shooting down an Armée de l'Air (French Air Force) Morane-Saulnier M.S.406 south of Sedan.
-In total Brändle claimed two victories over France before he was wounded on 26 May 1940.
+On 13 May, Brändle may have shot down Czech pilot Lieutenant Adolf Vrana from Groupe de Chasse I/5 who was shot down near Harricourt.
+In total, Brändle claimed two victories over France before he was wounded on 26 May 1940.
 During takeoff on a maintenance test flight he crashed into a Dornier Do 17 injuring himself in the head.
 He spent the next few weeks in the military hospital at Heidelberg.